anynines/virtual_host_service_api/README.md

 ## Requirements

-To run the vHost service a MySql database and a RabbitMQ message bus is required.
-Further at least on corresponding worker should be configured and running.
+To run the vHost, service a MySql database and a RabbitMQ message bus is required.
+Further at least one corresponding worker should be configured and running.
 To checkout the worker see: https://github.com/avarteqgmbh/virtual_host_service_worker

 ## Configuration